Spin coherence scale: operator-ordering sensitivity beyond the Heisenberg-Weyl group: Spin coherence scale as witness of quantumness

 When considering convex combinations of coherent states, we note that all single-qubit states are classical.
-All two-dimensional pure states are spin-coherent states and, therefore, any mixed state comprised thereof is encompassed by $\rho_{\mathrm{cl}}$.
+All two-dimensional pure states are spin-coherent states and, therefore, any mixed state comprised thereof is encompassed by $\rho_{\mathrm{cl}}$\sugg{, as pointed out by Ref.~\cite{Giraudetal2008}}.
 This is reminiscent of the Kochen-Specker theorem only holding in dimensions greater than two such that, from the perspective of contextuality, all single-qubit states are again classical~\cite{Bell1966,KochenSpecker1967,Mermin1993}.

 Our nonclassicality witness can then be used to bound the distance between a given state and the set of classical states.
 Following the procedure laid out for the QCS in Ref. \cite{Debievre}, we define an inner product by \eq{ (A,B)=\frac{1}{{2}J}\sum_{i=1}^3\Tr([A^\dagger,J_i][J_i,B]) } and thence the norm $|||A|||=\sqrt{(A,A)}$.
 With the Hilbert-Schmidt-normalized state $\tilde{\rho}=\rho/{\sqrt{\Tr(\rho^2)}}$, we can thus identify the spin coherence scale with the squared norm \eq{ \SCS^2(\rho)=|||\tilde{\rho}|||^2. } When $\rho$ is classical, $|||\tilde{\rho}|||^2\leq 1$; whereas, for nonclassical $\rho$, the measure \eq{ \mathcal{D}(\rho)=\inf_{\rho_{\mathrm{cl}}}|||\tilde{\rho}-\tilde{\rho}_\mathrm{cl}||| } encapsulates the distance between the state and the closest classical state and will be positive (other distance measures can also be considered~\cite{Giraudetal2008,Giraudetal2010}).
 Since the set of states with $|||\tilde{\rho}|||^2\leq 1$ is convex (a unit ball) and has $\mathcal{D}(\rho)=0$, the triangle inequality for norms dictates the same identity as for the QCS: \eq{ \SCS(\rho)-1\leq \mathcal{D}(\rho)\leq \SCS(\rho). }